-(225 varieties to choose from, well before the Derecho of 2020, now we are struggling to recover)
+(259 varieties to choose from, well before the Derecho of 2020, now we are struggling to recover)

 We are very sorry for all of the unavailable varieties.
 On August 9,2020 we tilled between the rows in anticipation of an upcoming rain storm.
 As we plant on black plastic and our soil is very sandy it makes planning for tillage before a rain a necessity to make the best use of the moisture.
 Our soil is quirky and if not disturbed after a rain will actually hold the moisture down a few inches very well but if tilled after a rain will wick out the moisture quickly.
 On August 10 we had a Derecho or land hurricane that gave us 100 mph winds for close to an hour and the devastation was great.
 We were blessed with no lost buildings or livestock but many all across the state lost homes, buildings and had near total devastation.
 Our worst damage was the areas where I tilled the day before and the loose sand was picked up by the wind and ripped the plastic out of the ground and literally rolled the plants up like you would roll up a soft shell taco .
 We lost many sweet potatoes and tomatoes and peppers.
 Where we have a supply of sweet potatoes they were planted in another section that had not been tilled and they did very well.
-We will work overtime to try to get things all back to normal for 2022.
+We will work overtime to try to get things all back to normal ASAP.
 We sure hope we do not totally lose any varieties.

 FOR THOSE WHO WANT TO ORDER THE ASSORTMENTS THEY ARE FOUND IN THE ORDERING INFORMATION SECTION.
 PLEASE RESPECT THE MAXIMUM SLIPS AVAILABLE FOR THIS YEAR.

 Acadian- Early-midseason, bush, normal leaf, deep copper orange skin and flesh.
 Slip production is too difficult to predict so we will be working on a method to get a more reliable crop.
 We hope to offer this variety as soon as we get the quirks worked out.
-Certified Organic Slips, UNAVAILABLE FOR 2022.
+Certified Organic Slips, UNAVAILABLE FOR 2023.
 ANYONE WITH THIS PLEASE CONTACT US.
 WE LOST ALL INTHE DERECHO OF 2020.

 Allgold - Early.
 Vining, tan skin with orange flesh, heavy yields.
 It does best in heavy soils.
 In our loosest sand it is difficult to get the roots dug without breaking them.
 In our “heavier” soil areas, it does fine.
 Introduced in 1952 by Oklahoma.
 State.
 Certified Organic Slips.
-UNAVAILABLE FOR 2022.
+UNAVAILABLE FOR 2023.
 ANYONE WITH THIS PLEASE CONTACT US.
 WE LOST ALL INTHE DERECHO OF 2020.

 Beetlejuice (formerly W-392) - Early/Mid-season.
 Semi-bush, deep cut leaves, readily flowers.
 Copper pink-orange skin, pale orange flesh, good yields.
 In 2012, when we were hit hard with Japanese Beetles, this variety was covered day after day in the starting bed with beetles.
 In 2013, with less beetles, we still could find this variety covered with Japanese Beetles to the point where it glistened from 200 feet away.
 They were attracted to it now (2015) 3 years in a row.
 It made spraying easy as the bugs concentrated on this variety.
 Saved spray (Organic Pyganic), saved time and still this variety produced a great crop.
 Only problem is that it is not a prolific sprouter.
-Certified Organic Slips, 3 slips for $10.00.
+Certified Organic Slips, 6 slips for $10.00.

 Canada Beauty- Early. vining, rapid viner and thin but thick dense foliage.
 Very high yields of pale orange fleshed pinkish skinned roots.
 One would not normally think of having such great yields early on from a variety that has so much vine growth .
-Certified Organic Slips, 6 for $10.00, 12 slips for $17.50, 25 slips for $32.00
+Certified Organic Slips, Back in 2024, first the rabbits grubbed them to the ground, then they bounced back and the voles got them under the ground.

 Continental Red- (Heirloom Variety) Early.
 Semi-bush, cut leaf, pink-red skin, light orange flesh, above average yield.
 Edmond Brown in southern Missouri obtained this one in the early 1990’s.
-Certified Organic slips.UNAVAILABLE FOR 2022.
-ANYONE WITH THIS PLEASE CONTACT US.
-WE LOST ALL IN THE DERECHO OF 2020.
+Thanks to Catherine Walters and Dan Livingston for saving this one.
+Certified Organic slips.
+6 slips for $10.00, 12 slips for $17.50, 25 slips for $32.00.

 Cook's Family Heirloom